doivglser/mindevenviro-fanciful/docs/README.md

 * search (shell script)

-  search by path and file suffix, if grep true open file
+  search by path and file suffix, if grep true open file (doesn't work at the moment)

 * mysql_cp_db (shell script)